 - Finish: Long, precise, and layered with freshness and mineral lift

-Despite its density and intensity, the wine maintains balance and freshness, making it one of the most age-worthy and stylistically harmonious Cabernets ever produced in the U.S.
+Despite its density and intensity, the wine maintains remarkable balance and freshness, making it one of the most age-worthy and stylistically harmonious Cabernets ever produced in the U.S.

 Investment Performance